mahaliahr/research-notes/src/site/notes/published/utopia-in-the-margins.md

 ---
 dg-publish: true
+title: Utopia In The Margins
+permalink: /notes/utopia-in-the-margins/
+visibility: public
+description: >-
+  Le Guin has a very evocative quote:

+  'What kind of utopia can come out of these margins, negations, and obscurities?' p10

+  I am also interested in ways that we ca
+updated: '2025-10-20T22:39:25.191Z'
 ---
 Le Guin has a very evocative quote:
 'What kind of utopia can come out of these margins, negations, and obscurities?' p10